mm80843/T3.5/docs/Benef/PBN__Benef_1338.md

 # __Killing or inhibition of germs__

-## Name of the Benefit

-Antimicrobial paint prevents the growth and spread

 ## Description of Benefits pertaining to Beneficiaries

 * [Improved hygiene and reduced risk of transmission](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_1504.md)